syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Custom-Font.md

 ![Error label style](Custom-Font-images/ErrorLabelStyle.jpg)

-### Counter Label
+## Counter label

-You can customize the font of [counter label](https://help.syncfusion.com/cr/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~CharMaxLengthProperty.html) by setting the FontFamily, FontSize and FontAttributes property of LabelStyle property of CounterLabelStyle in SfTextInputLayout.
+You can customize the font of [counter label](https://help.syncfusion.com/cr/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~CharMaxLengthProperty.html) by setting the FontFamily, FontSize, and FontAttributes properties of the LabelStyle property of CounterLabelStyle in SfTextInputLayout.

 {% tabs %}